seamus0192/seamus0192/README.md

 - 👋 Hi, I’m @seamus0192
 - 👀 I’m interested in computer science and gaining relevant experience for the industry.
-- 🌱 I’m currently learning computer archetecture, machine learning, and object oriented programming.
+- 🌱 I’m currently learning statistical methods and simulation in R, machine learning, and object oriented programming.
 - 📫 How to reach me: seamus0192@gmail.com